-Liza H. Gold, M.D. is a Board-Certified Forensic and Clinical Psychiatrist.
-She has provided her forensic and expert witness opinion in hundreds of cases, including precedent-setting decisions.
-Further, she is nationally recognized as an expert about Sexual Harassment and psychiatric damages alleged in employment litigation.
+Liza H. Gold, M.D. is a Board-Certified Forensic and Clinical Psychiatrist in practice for 30 years.
+She has provided her forensic and expert witness opinion in hundreds of cases, including cases resulting in precedent-setting decisions.

-Dr. Gold is sought for her reputation for fact-based and informative knowledge presented with her trademark skill as an educator: delivering complex information in an accessible and professional manner.
+Dr. Gold is sought for her reputation for fact-based and informative mastery of her field, presented with her trademark skill as an educator: delivering complex information in an accessible and professional manner.

 Most recently, Dr. Gold’s books and presentations in the media and speaking engagements on the topic of Mental Illness and Gun Violence have brought her to the forefront of the national debate on firearm suicide and violence.
 Dr. Gold considers educating the public about the realities of mental illness in any gun violence discussion a professional obligation.